tweag/python-monorepo-example/content/blog/2019-10-11-ormolu-first-release.md

 ---
-title: "Ormolu: <br>Announcing First Release"
+title: "Ormolu:  Announcing First Release"
 shortTitle: "Ormolu: Announcing First Release"
 author: Mark Karpov, Utku Demir
-tags: haskell
+tags: [haskell]
 description: "We're happy to announce the first release of Ormolu, a formatter for Haskell source code."
 ---

 We're happy to announce the first release of [Ormolu][ormolu-hackage], a formatter for [Haskell][haskell_wiki_intro] source code.
 Some may remember our [first post][first-post] from a couple months ago where we disclosed our work on the Ormolu project—but carefully called it “vaporware” then.
 Times have changed; it's not anymore.